-Before joining York, Ioana lectured in the areas of international law and international human rights law at Stirling Law School (2015-2017).
-Previously, she was a scholar-in-residence at the Center for Human Rights and Global Justice of the New York University School of Law (2014) and coordinated and taught the Geneva Academy Law Clinic on Transitional Justice (2013).
-Between 2009-2013 she was a researcher/research fellow at the Geneva Academy of International Humanitarian Law and Human Rights and worked on the intersection between economic, social and cultural rights and civil and political rights.
+Prior to joining York, Ioana lectured at Stirling Law School (2015-2017), was a scholar-in-residence at the Center for Human Rights and Global Justice at the New York University School of Law (2014), and a research fellow at the Geneva Academy of International Humanitarian Law and Human Rights (2009-2013).
+At the Geneva Academy, she set up and coordinated the Law Clinic on Transitional Justice.

 Ioana holds a PhD in International Law (summa cum laude) from the Graduate Institute of International and Development Studies in Geneva.

-Ioana's research falls within the broad area of international law, including human rights and international humanitarian law, as well as transitional justice and religion and law.
-In particular, her interest lies in examining the status and roles of different types of actors in international law and exploring through interdisciplinary research the intersections between legal accountability and legitimacy.
+Dr Ioana Cismas’ research interests span the broad discipline of public international law, the specialist branches of international human rights law and international humanitarian law, and related fields, such as law and religion and transitional justice.
+Ioana’s research seeks to theorize the status and roles of different types of state and non-state actors in international law and explores the intersections between legal accountability and legitimacy.
+Her projects employ doctrinal, socio-legal, interdisciplinary and empirical research methods.

 Ioana is happy to consider supervision of PhD dissertations in the following areas: